dburles/meteor-two-factor/README.md

 $ meteor add dburles:two-factor
 ```

+## Prerequisites

+Make sure your project is using Meteor's `accounts-password` package, if not add it: `meteor add accounts-password`

 ## Usage (Client)

 Typically you would call this method via your application login form event handler: